AI Slop Encyclopedia: Every Pattern, Every Fix, Every Tool

 }7.
 No Responsive Spacing Strategy

-px-4 (1rem) horizontal padding on every container, card, and section at mobile breakpoints.
-This creates visual monotony where every edge aligns at the same point.
+px-4 (1rem) horizontal padding on every container, card, and section at mobile.
+Every edge aligns at the same point, which reads as monotony.
 Vary horizontal padding by context.How to Fix AI Slop

 Using the Sailop Skill (/sailop)

 /sailop skill.
-It scans your project, identifies the worst offenders, and applies fixes in a single command:> /sailop
+It scans the project, flags the worst offenders, and applies fixes in one command:> /sailop

 Scanning project...